theoutfield/sc_sncn_motorcontrol/module_watchdog/doc/index.rst

 .. important:: We assume that you are using :ref:`SOMANET Base <somanet_base>` and your app includes the required **board support** files for your SOMANET device.

-.. seealso:: You might find useful the :ref:`SOMANET Watchdog Driver Demo <watchdog_driver_demo>` example app, which illustrates the use of this module.

 1. First, add all the :ref:`SOMANET Motor Control <somanet_motor_control>` modules to your app Makefile.

     ::